SysIntAu/DPDirectServicesFramework/dpdirect/README.md

 ### Ant-Task ###

 Please refer to the text file 'ant-usage.txt' and the ant xml file 'dptask_example.xml' for ant task guidance.
+#### Please Note: there is currently a known ant-task xerces issue running under any ant version above 1.8.0.
+Until the issue is resolved, Please copy dpdirect/lib/xercesImpl.jar into your ant-[version]/lib folder.
+Alternatively, run the ant-task with the ant 1.8.0 distribution.

 ---
 title: dpdirect